How to Find and Verify Accredited Surgical Technology Programs

 Why accreditation must be your first question

-When I enrolled in surgical technology school in 2002, my program was brand new — our class was only the fourth to graduate.
-We had to trust that the school would achieve accreditation before we finished, because without it, we wouldn’t be eligible to sit for certification exams.
-That risk taught me the most important lesson for prospective students: verify accreditation status before you enroll, not after.
+Accredited surgical technology programs should be the starting point for anyone planning a career as a surgical technologist.
+I enrolled in surgical technology school in 2002, in a brand-new program — our class was only the fourth to graduate.
+My classmates and I had to trust that the school would achieve accreditation before we finished because, without it, we could not sit for certification exams.
+That experience taught me the most important lesson for prospective students: verify accreditation status before you enroll, not after.

-Accreditation confirms that a surgical technology program meets national standards for curriculum quality, clinical training hours, faculty qualifications, and student outcomes.
+Accreditation shows that a surgical technology program meets national standards for curriculum, clinical training hours, instructor qualifications, and student outcomes.
 Most certification bodies — including the National Board of Surgical Technology and Surgical Assisting (NBSTSA) — require graduation from an accredited program to sit for the CST® exam.
 Choosing an accredited program ensures you meet eligibility requirements, gives employers confidence in your training, and protects your investment of time and tuition.

 The Risk of Non-Accredited Programs